 However, where a pupil seeks to raise concerns confidentially with a member of staff and expressly withholds their agreement to their personal data being disclosed to their parents, the school may be under an obligation to maintain confidentiality unless, in the school's opinion, there is a good reason to do otherwise; for example where the school believes disclosure will be in the best interests of the pupil or other pupils, or if required by law.

 Pupils are required to respect the personal data and privacy of others, and to comply with the school's acceptable use policy and the school rules.
-Staff are under professional duties to do the same covered under the relevant staff policy.

 DATA ACCURACY AND SECURITY